ChrSchu90/CryptomatorVaultSync/README.md

 - Optional `/state` volume for monitoring files
 - Optional `rclone` to remote destinations
 - Optional read vault password from file
+- Dry-run simulation to test what would be synced from `/sync` to `/vault-decrypted`.
+No files are written to the vault or upstream destinations.

 ## 📋 Requirements